Stefan Müller

 Team

-I established the Text and Policy Research Group, comprising six researchers from Germany, Portugal, Spain, Taiwan, Tunisia, and the United States.
+I established the Text and Policy Research Group, comprising six researchers from Germany, Portugal, Spain, Tunisia, and the United States.
 The research undertaken by the international team share a commonality: the application of computational text analysis methods to address substantive questions and provide policy recommendations.
 Our current projects focus on legislative politics, political communication, higher education policy, climate and energy policies, and science policy.

 Current Team Members